MrHuxu/react-go-boilerplate/README.md

     - Development mode

-          # execute the command below
+          # execute the command below, then you'll see the dashboard shown above
           # go visit http://localhost:8283 in your browser
           # editing any file will let the server or frontend reload